Target your competitors

 If we use Nivea as an example, and we’re looking at only the United States, we can see that most of their audience is female (85%).
 More importantly, we can also check out what other interests those users have on social media.
 This can tell us a lot about who the audience is, where we might find them on social media, and more importantly, how we can get them interested in different kinds of social media content.

-From Facebook Audience Insights, we can see that fans of Nivea are also interested in Tasty and Delish, which are news media companies focused on food-related content and recipes.
+From Meta Business Insights, we can see that fans of Nivea are also interested in Tasty and Delish, which are news media companies focused on food-related content and recipes.
 They’re also interested in Walmart, Target, and Macy’s.
-If you wanted to leverage Nivea’s audience, could use this information to build buyer personas or even create content and shape our social media strategy.
+If you wanted to leverage Nivea’s audience, you could use this information to build buyer personas or even create content and shape our social media strategy.

-If you can’t find your specific competitor within Facebook Audience Insights, you could always search for another similar brand, or move on to some of the other tactics below.
+If you can’t find your specific competitor within Meta Audience Insights, you could always search for another similar brand, or move on to some of the other tactics below.

 3. Dig Deeper